Society-of-Thought Review¶

 - Request deeper analysis on a particular file or function

 With smart mode, interactive sessions activate only when significant findings (must-fix or should-fix) are present.
-If the review produces only consider items, it completes without interruption.
+If the review produces only consider items that don't qualify as quick wins, it completes without interruption — though quick-win consider items are still auto-applied.

 Model Assignment¶